-Work with a data scientist, otherwise known as a systems expert, who will introduce you to the methodologies in system design.
+Work with a data scientist, who will introduce you to the methodologies in system design.
 You will gain a comprehensive introduction to systems analysis and design and a working knowledge of its relationship to mainstream business and project management.

 the practice of systems methodologies

 the roles and elements involved in system development, implementation and support